The Garden at Scotney Castle

 A fairytale feel

 The garden has naturalistic planting which is seemingly untouched by human hand and its cloud-like planting of rhododendrons and azaleas creates a fairytale feel, with the ruins of the Old Castle at its centre.
-Wisteria and old English roses adorn its sandstone walls, whilst the surrounding herbaceous beds are always throwing out new colours throughout the seasons.
+Wisteria and old English roses adorn its sandstone walls, whilst the surrounding herbaceous beds are throw out new colours throughout the seasons.